Founder/Critical Care Paramedic

 Hundreds of tests performed each day with no interruption to work flow has been the gold standard set by CineMedics thanks to Heather’s leadership and vision.

-Not a native to anywhere except the “East Coast” specifically, Molly spent her childhood growing up near Washington, D.C. but has lived in 6 states since then.
-She got her B.S. in Forensic Biology at Virginia Commonwealth University in Richmond, VA; then moved to Syracuse, NY to get her Master's degree in Biomedical Forensic Science.
-She currently resides in Atlanta, GA, as she has grown to prefer the warm-weather states, and works as a Forensic DNA analyst for the Department of Defense.
+Not a native to anywhere except the “East Coast” specifically, Molly spent her childhood growing up near Washington, D.C. but has lived in six states since then.
+She got her B.S. in Forensic Biology at Virginia Commonwealth University in Richmond, VA before moving to Syracuse, NY to get her Master's degree in Biomedical Forensic Science.
+She currently resides in Atlanta, GA, as she has grown to prefer the warm-weather states.

 MD, MPH, FACEP